Equity CEFs: Help! My Fund Has Been Ama-Zonked!

 What Could Go Right

-In the short term, the best thing that could happen to pharmacy and pharmacy benefit management companies would be if Amazon decided it's not worth getting into their business.
+In the short term, the best thing that could happen to GRX and its positions in companies in the pharmacy and pharmacy benefit management space would be if Amazon decided it's not worth getting into their business.
 There are a couple reasons why Amazon may not want to make a full play into this space.

 - First, it's one thing to transact business one-on-one with consumers.
 However, it's a lot more difficult when you throw in third party payers like insurance companies into the mix.
 Amazon would need to interface with these third parties in a seamless manner, and they may need to purchase companies that already have a presence in this space if they want to pursue this business.